bvanderveen/coroutine/README.md

 Coroutine allows you to create an asynchronous operation which represents the iteration of an iterator block (a *coroutine*).

-When the iterator block yields a regular value, the coroutine completes with that object.
-If the iterator block throws an exception, the coroutine results in an error.
+When the iterator block yields a value of the generic type it was initialized with, the coroutine continuation completes with that value.
+If the iterator block throws an exception, the coroutine continuation results in an error.

-When the iterator block yields an object which represents an asynchronous operation, iteration of the block does not continue until the yielded operation successfully completes.
-If the yielded operation results in an error, the coroutine results in an error.
+When the iterator block yields a continuation, the iteration of the block does not continue until continuation completes.
+The iteration of the block will continue regardless of if the continuation yields an exception, so you much check for this.

-Because the coroutine is itself an asynchronous operation, you may yield coroutines from within coroutines, allowing you to compose asynchronous operations in a natural way.
+Because the coroutine can be represented as a continuation, you may yield coroutines from within coroutines, allowing you to compose asynchronous operations in a natural, familiar way, which resembles synchronous programming.

 When starting a new coroutine, you may provide a trampoline delegate of the form `Action<Action>`.
 Whenever an asynchronous operation completes, the coroutine will call the trampoline delegate with a single argument.
 That argument is a delegate which will continue the iteration of the coroutines iterator block.
 In this way, you can control when and on what thread the coroutine advances.

 # Example

 Coroutine was designed for use with [Kayak](http://github.com/kayak/kayak), a C# web server.
 A common use-case for Coroutine within Kayak is performing asynchronous IO.
 In the following example, a stream is read asynchronously and buffered into a string.
+Notice that the async operation that's being yielded is an instance of `ContinuationState<int>`.
+This class creates a new continuation which wraps the original, allowing `ContinuationState` to capture the result or exception of the continuation, and expose it so that the enumerator block scope may act upon them.

     public void ReadStreamToEnd(Stream stream)
     {
+        ReadStreamToEndCoroutine(stream).AsContinuation<string>()
-        ReadStreamToEndCoroutine(stream).AsCoroutine<string>().ContinueWith(t => "Stream contained: " + t.Result);
+            (r => Console.WriteLine("Stream contained: " + r),
+            e => Console.WriteLine("Exception while reading: " + e.Message));
     }

-    IEnumerable<object> ReadStreamToEndCoroutine(Stream stream)
+    public static IEnumerable<object> ReadStreamToEndCoroutine(Stream stream)
     {
         StringBuilder sb = new StringBuilder();
         var buffer = new byte[1024];